HAShihab/fathmm/README.md

-In it's simplest form, our software parses dbSNP rs IDs and protein missense mutations from \<INPUT> and returns a list of predictions weighted for inherited-disease mutations (Human) in [OUTPUT].
+In it's simplest form, our software parses dbSNP rs IDs and protein missense mutations from \<INPUT> and returns a list of predictions weighted for inherited-disease mutations (Human) in \<OUTPUT>.
 Furthermore, we return predictions on disease-associations when a mutation falls within a SUPERFAMILY domain.
 Our p redictions are written into the same directory

 ```
-python fathmm.py -i <INPUT> -o <OUTPUT> <OPTIONS>
+python fathmm.py -i <INPUT> -o <OUTPUT>
 ```

-The --help parameter can be used to view expected program parameters.
-In brief, there are two optional parameters which control the prediction algorithm and disease-associations reported:
+The --help parameter can be used to view additional program parameters.
+In brief, there are two optional parameters:

 * -w [?]

-This parameter controls the prediction algorithm used in our software:
+An optional parameter which controls the prediction algorithm used in our software:

 ```
 Inherited  : return predictions weighted for human inherited-disease mutations [this is the default]